laderast/shiny_module_tutorial/README.md

 Demonstration of shiny modules in action.
 Work in Progress.

-To start, open the `shiny_module_tutorial.rpoj` in RStudio and open up the `shiny_modules.Rmd` RMarkdown file.
+To start: clone or download this repository (using the green button on the top right), unzip if necessary, and open the `shiny_module_tutorial.rproj` in RStudio and open up the `shiny_modules.Rmd` RMarkdown file.

 There are individual apps showing different ways to utilize modules in the individual `module_demo` folders.
+More to be added soon.

 # To do